Communication (COMM)

 Marquette Core Curriculum: Engage Social Systms & Values 2

-Faculty-supervised, independent study/research of a specific area or topic in Communications.
+Faculty-supervised, independent study/research of a specific area or topic in Communication.

 Prerequisite: Cons. of dept. ch.
 Consent required.